andrewhill157/easygrid/README.md

 ```
 [EASYGRID]: 2017-08-09 09:44:34,360: 9 jobs running (stages: align_reads)      0 jobs pending  33 jobs completed    1 jobs failed    0 system/user failures
 ```

+# Dry Run
+You may also provide `dry=True` to the `run` function and a text description of jobs that would be run will print to the screen.
+This "dry run" feature is handy for checking that everything is set up correctly before executing the pipeline.

+# Cluster compatibility
+`easygrid` is currently set up to function on GridEngine platorms.
+I do not currently have any plans to make it compatible with other platforms like SLURM or LSF, but might consider if there is interest.